ryjen/jokeapp-droid/README.md

 - kotlin state flow and coroutines
 - navigation with per-screen app bars, notifications and viewmodel sharing
 - redux reducers for viewmodel state
+- jokes prefer network, and save to local cache
 - data IO is categorized: `asyncronous`, `syncronous`, `observable`, `local`, and `remote`

 ## implementation